-So we still remain in a logical reasoning, just calling for different mind faculties, synthetic in place of analytical, known as intuition, which is developed by meditation, when Aristotelian logics uses its own faculties of reflection.
+So we still remain in a logical reasoning, just calling for different mind faculties, synthetic in place of analytical, known as intuition, which is developed by meditation.
+This uses the full power of the neural networks in our brains, instead of making them emulate Aristotelian logics.
 Nobody has the right to say that one kind of faculty has more value than the other.
 It is a serious form of racism to say this, or to reject from social life those who don't have the «good» form of intelligence.

 If we come back to the two choices of the other logics, then Yin-Yang dialectics is valid for objects which choice 2 is, instead of true or false, non-dual Yin and Yang.

-In a given level, we immediately notice that the relation between a pair of Sephirot is a Yin-Yang dialectics, with the Three Pillars.
-What is new here, it that there is also a reversed tree, like the shade of the first, of black malefic Sephirot called Qliphoth.
-A Qliphah appears when the force of a Sephirah is not balanced by its opposite counterpart.
-This can be understood by considering again the three examples a, b, and c already used for explaining Yin-Yang dialectics:
+The Hebraic Qabalah is based on a Glyph, containing ten Sephiroth (Virtues, in the sense of power), of which three pairs are organised in Yin-Yang pairs (left-right).
+What we find new here, is that it also exists an inverted Glyph, as the shadow of the first, of evil dark Séphirot, called Qliphoth.
+A Qliphah appears when the force of a Sephirah is not balanced by its opposite countrepart.
+This can be understood with again the three examples a, b, and c given for the Yin-Yang dialectics:

-So the Qabalah explicitly processes the unbalances, that the eastern Yin Yang dialectics only regretted.
+So, the Qabalah explicitly processes the unbalances, that the Yin-Yang dialectics only regretted.